bws0013/read_13f/README.md

   - Remove unnecessary stuff (always in progress)
   - Webpage abstraction of program (maybe when I learn to web)
   - Web Scraper to retrieve the selected 13f filing for a particular cik (done as of 11/16/17)
-  - Full instance of going from cik to passing data into db (in progress)
+  - Full instance of going from cik to passing data into db (done as of 11/18/17)